EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 ESLint
 ------

-For EdgeGallery projects written in Java Script, we use [ESLint](https://eslint.org/) and [eslint-plugin-vue](https://eslint.vuejs.org/) as part of GitHub pull request verification test.
+For EdgeGallery projects written in Java Script, we use [ESLint](https://eslint.org/) and [eslint-plugin-vue](https://eslint.vuejs.org/) as part of Gitee pull request verification test.

 **ESLint** is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.